A tried and tested list of the city’s top spaces for working on the go – complete with laid-back staff and plug sockets a-plenty.

 Chapter 1 Books, 19 Lever Street, Manchester, Greater Manchester, M1 1BY - Visit now

-A fountain at the front and a row of vintage typewriters at the back make this bookshop-cum-cafe a temple of quirky charm.
-Since opening three months ago, it has fast become a hidden gem for those in want of comfortable chairs, or an impressive array of Margaret Atwood books.
+A fountain at the front and a row of vintage typewriters at the back make this bookshop-cum-cafe a temple of quirky charm and a hidden gem for those in want of comfortable chairs, or an impressive array of Margaret Atwood books.
 The bookshop atmosphere is very much respected, meaning noisy neighbouring tables are not an issue at Chapter 1.

 Ziferblat Manchester, 23 Edge Street, Manchester, Greater Manchester, M4 1HW - Visit now